ericsun95/Flying-High-Again/written_exam/markedquestions.md

 - <span style="color:green"> The vertical limit of Class C airspace above the primary airport is normally </span>
 - 4,000 feet AGL.
   Class C airspace usually consists of a 5 NM radius core surface area that extends from the surface up to 4,000'.

+- <span style="color:green"> What hazards to aircraft may exist in restricted areas such as R-5302B? </span>
+- Unusual, often invisible, hazards such as aerial gunnery or guided missiles.
+  Restricted areas denote the existence of unusual, often invisible, hazards to aircraft such as artillery firing, aerial gunnery, or guided missiles.
+- **Distraction** Military training activities that necessitate acrobatic or abrupt flight maneuvers.
+  This activity is an aspect of a military operation area (MOA).

+- <span style="color:green"> To operate at night in Class E airspace you need: </span>
+- 3 miles visibility and 1,000 feet above, 500 feet below, and 2,000 feet horizontally from each cloud.
+  Less than 10,000' MSL, 3 statute miles visibility and 500' below, 1,000' above, and 2,000' horizontally from clouds are required for Class E at night.
+- **Distraction**
+- 3 miles visibility and clear of clouds.
+This distracter could apply to Class B airspace but not Class E airspace at any time.
+- 1 mile visibility and 1,000 feet above, 500 feet below, and 2,000 feet horizontally from each cloud.
+This distracter could apply to Class G airspace, 1,200' AGL - 10,000' MSL, during the day but not Class E airspace at any time.

 ### Communications